cloud-gov/cg-site/_docs/deployment/assets.md

 cf push -f manifest.yml
 ```

-If static assets are hosted on a CDN, the CI service can be configured to upload compiled assets to the CDN instead of pushing to cloud.gov.
+If static assets are hosted on a CDN, the CI service can be configured to upload compiled assets to the CDN instead of pushing to Cloud.gov.

 This approach avoids the need to use multiple or custom buildpacks.